ejmillanfleming/webGISDevelopment/README.md

 # webGISDevelopment
 Thsi repository contains practice files/ acts as a workspace for playing around.

-Week 1 and 2 Checklist:
+Week 1 and 2 Checklist: For All Maps, Visit https://google.ca

 Item 1: Read about Google Maps Platform
 API Key: AIzaSyCBaxJcbecCbBJKaI7dhVyRUvH1i-1gkZ4